4e7media/h407/index.markdown

                 <h2>GLOBAL<br> VILLAGE</h2>
             </div>
             <div class="txt-box">
-                <p>We have handle international accounts and worke all over the world.
+                <p>We handle international accounts and work all over the world.
                     You can only understand the global village if you live in it.</p>
                 <img src="image/logos.png" alt="" width="100%">
             </div>